 - There has been a drastic reduction in opioid analgesic prescribing and overdose, but it has also resulted in sometimes making it difficult for patients with legitimate pain to receive pain relief.

 - Abuse in the healthcare system has resulted in increasing barriers to access; for some, increasing difficulty finding health professionals willing or able to prescribe pain medication.

 - Opioid analgesic prescribing has also declined in Florida.

 - Worldwide, the consumption of opioid analgesics has substantially increased over the last 20 years.

 - Nationally, opioid-related overdose fatalities are decreasing, peaking in 2011 and dropping since.

 - In Florida, fatalities from illicit drugs have increased, whereas there has been a decrease in prescription overdose fatalities.

 - Opioid analgesic fatalities often occur with co-ingestion of benzodiazepines, e.g., diazepam.

 Controlled Substance Use And Addiction/Use Disorder

 The use disorder of prescription drugs has become a common problem.
 Those afflicted may not fit the profile of an individual addicted to street drugs.
 They are often individuals with jobs and chronic pain syndromes.
 For multiple reasons, they may have sought self-medication to control the pain while maintaining their lifestyles.
-As the societal view on using prescription drugs is that it is normal, access may be easier and safer than obtaining illicit drugs, and since medications may be covered under insurance, more and more people chose to figure out ways to obtain prescription drugs over the use of illicit drugs.
+As societal views normalize using prescription drugs, access may be easier and safer than obtaining illicit drugs.
+Since medications may be covered under insurance, more and more people choose to figure out ways to obtain prescription drugs over the use of illicit drugs.